LaBrush/KUB/README.md

     php composer.phar install

-To set up the database, run the maintenance.bash for Unix system (Linux, OS X) and the maintenance.bat for Window system
+To set up the database, run the maintenance.bash for Unix system (Linux, OS X) and the maintenance.bat for Window system:

+	./composer.bash

 2) Checking your System Configuration
 -------------------------------------